harsimar530/Projects/README.md

 # Hotel Reccomendation
 Create an optimal hotel recommendation for Expdia users.
 We predicted which hotel cluster an user is likley to book given their search details.
 A random forest classifier was used.

-# Hotel Reccomendation 2
-Create an hotel cluster reccomendation by clustering similiar reviews together and basing reccomendation with grouped reviews.
-Predominately used TF-IDF to review text similiarties.